Recent Posts

 Tom (back left) with children at UBC Child Care

-Tom’s other passion: Community.
+Tom’s second passion: Community.
 As a community organizer for living wages in Baltimore, Tom helped triple the wages paid to a mostly homeless day labourer workforce of cleaners at the Camden Yards baseball park.
 This campaign focused on the values of respect for all, the dignity of all, and people working together for equality.

 Tom (front left), Camden Yards cleaners’ event